furacca/brivez/README.md

 Brivez is a bioinformatic tool thought as Quality of Life's improvement, providing high quantity of data in a snap, giving you a quick view on what you could find inside your transcriptome/sequences' list.

-Installation requirments aside, you will need two file:
+Installation requirements aside, you will need two files:
   - `domain_profile.hmm` of your interest (or an entire database)
 <br> Put it inside the 00_hmm_profile_target folder
   - `Danio_rerio_sequence/s.fasta`